English | Español

 Stays shut down.
 Grandpa: “I don’t know.
 I’ll talk it over with your Mom.”

-Hopefully, after getting some perspective, Grandpa will make an effort to respect his adult child’s wishes about avoiding teasing his granddaughter experiences as hurtful.
+Hopefully, after getting some perspective, Grandpa will make an effort to respect his adult child’s wishes about avoiding teasing that his granddaughter experiences as hurtful.

 As this story shows, speaking up often doesn’t work out easily right away.
 Most people don’t like to be told that they have to change.
 Here are some guidelines that can help these difficult conversations go as well as possible.